Learn

 You might ask: “But what about the euphoria of seeing your property value jump from $600k to $850k in two years?”.
 Sure, you can’t usually expect the same from the sharemarket, especially if you’re not taking the gamble of picking individual shares.

 Even then, active investing comes with firm-specific risks and complexities.
 It’s anybody’s guess which shares will skyrocket next unless you have industry insight or incredible foresight.
 There’s a chance you might profit in short periods.
-But a report suggests that investment pros – let alone regular at-home investors like us – have little chance of beating the market.
+But a report on beating the stock market suggests that investment pros – let alone regular at-home investors like us – have little chance of beating the market.

 That said, the beauty of ETFs lies in their simplicity and potential for passive growth and dividend income.
 However, this doesn’t mean ETF investing doesn’t have its own share of risks.
 There’s no guarantee that the sharemarket will do well in the future just because it went up in the past.
 Even the most passive ETFs are exposed to market or economic risks outside our control and knowledge.